-Acquisition of Google user data, etc.
+Acquisition of e-mail information, etc.

 Minedia, Inc. obtain and store e-mails sent and received in the e-mail account for the purpose set forth in this Personal Information Protection Policy when Minedia, Inc. are granted access to e-mail accounts from users (including, but not limited to, Gmail and Yahoo mail).

 - 1) The main business of Minedia, Inc. is marketing research.
 This refers to surveying consumers regarding their awareness and use of products and services and providing information collected through such surveys to businesses and other organizations.